A*mazing: Computer Challenge

-After the teams had completed 2 maze runs, the contestants competed in a video game face off.
+After the teams had completed two maze runs, the contestants competed in a video game face off.
 During the course of the show, three different gaming platforms, all provided by sponsor Nintendo, were used.
-Originally the Super Nintendo Entertainment System (1994–1996) and later the Nintendo 64 (1997–1998).
+Originally, the Super Nintendo Entertainment System (1994–1996) was, and later the Nintendo 64 (1997–1998).

 Games played included Tetris, Bubsy, Donkey Kong Country, Donkey Kong Country 2: Diddy's Kong Quest, Super Mario World, Nigel Mansell's World Championship, Plok, Pac-Attack, 1080° Snowboarding, Donkey Kong Country 3: Dixie Kong's Double Trouble!, Wave Race 64, Super Mario Kart, Mario Kart 64, San Francisco Rush, Multi-Racing Championship, Cruis'n USA, Diddy Kong Racing, Super Mario 64, Unirally, Winter Gold, Super Mario Bros.
 3, Super Tennis, Cruis'n World, and the fly-swatting minigame from Mario Paint.

 The team with the most points/fastest time win 50 points for their team, while runners-up in this challenge win 25 points for their team.
 Should there be a tie (e.g. both teams score the same number of coins in Super Mario Kart or hit the same number of flies in the fly-swatting mini-game from Mario Paint), both teams score 25 points each.
 Originally, 100 points were awarded to the winners and 50 points to the runners-up.